 Thanks!
 No, it’s only for testing, the final patch will contain the library assets.

-#7 Updated by James Byrne about 2 years ago
+#7 Updated by James Byrne over 2 years ago

 I vote for this.
 We recently updated to 3.4.11 from 3.2.? and discovered that our corporate standard date format (yyyy-mm-dd) is not available in Redmine Date pickers.
 I have read the W3 consortium's implementation notes and cannot believe that something as idiocentric as date formatting was not provided for as a type attribute.